 1. Niue Island is a tiny nation in the South Pacific.

 Niue Island is a small Pacific island nation located in the South Pacific Ocean.
-If you’d like to find it, it is situated around 2,400 kilometers (1,491 miles) northeast of New Zealand.
+If you’d like to find it, it is situated around 2,400 kilometres (1,491 miles) northeast of New Zealand.
 Its capital and largest city is Alofi.

 2. It’s about as large as Edinburgh, UK.

 Niue Island is actually one of the world’s smallest self-governing states!
-It covers an area of only 260 square kilometers (100 square miles)!
+It covers an area of only 260 square kilometres (100 square miles)!
 However, given its rich marine life, there is definitely plenty to discover and explore there beyond the shores.

 3. There are two official languages in Niue.